If you don’t see the world the way it is, you’ll think it works in a way that it doesn’t and make terrible mistakes.

 We let people, not results, guide our behavior.
 The world tries to tell us when we don’t see it the way it is.
 The problem is we don’t listen to the world.
 Instead, we let others tell us what’s right and wrong, what works, and what doesn’t.

 Common actions get common results.
 Most of our actions come from others.
 We want what they want.
 Even worse, we employ the same actions to get it.
 This isn’t always wrong.
-If you’re just starting, the quickest past to average is to copy.
+If you’re just starting, the quickest path to average is to copy.
 If you want better results than average, you’re going to have to iterate.

 Doing something different means we might look like a fool, and we do not want to look like a fool.
 Iterating means trying something new, it means you might fail.